Bouncing cosmology, $F(T)$ teleparallel gravity and entropy of apparent horizon: Summary

 \section{Summary}

 We have introduced two parameters $\alpha$ and $n$ in the scale factor which leads to bouncing cosmology.
 It was shown that at some model parameters the deceleration parameter $q_0\approx -0.535$ at the current epoch takes place which is in agreement with the Planck data.
-We have obtained the equation for the transition point when the universe expends from acceleration to deceleration phase.
-The equation for the function $F(T)$ within the teleparallel gravity with torsion field $T$ has found providing bouncing cosmology.
+We have obtained the equation for the transition point when the universe expands from acceleration to deceleration phase.
+The equation for the function $F(T)$ within the teleparallel gravity with torsion field $T$ was found providing bouncing cosmology.
 In the framework of entropic cosmology the entropy was obtained for some particular cases.
 In the scenario suggested the universe accelerates from the bounce point till the current time $t_0 = 1/\sqrt{(1-0.93n)\alpha}$ with the deceleration parameter $q_0=-0.535$ and then till the transition point $t_{tr} = 1/\sqrt{(1-2n)\alpha}$ ($n<0.5$) and then the universe decelerates till the bounce point.
+The equation of state for dark energy was obtained.
 Thus, the bouncing cosmology takes place in the scenario considered.